-The Group Manager - Mental Health Safeguarding and Quality, confirmed that the LPMHSS ie the Arc, was a drop-in Day Service Centre as were certain other establishments such as Leisure buildings and Community Centres where help for an individual could be arranged to be provided.
+The Group Manager - Mental Health Safeguarding and Quality, confirmed that the LPMHSS i.e. the ARC, was a drop-in Day Service Centre as were certain other establishments such as Leisure buildings and Community Centre's where help for an individual could be arranged to be provided.
 This followed a similar model previously introduced in Glasgow, Scotland.
-The ideology behind this, was to allow people to seek help in buildings that would ordinarily be publicly visited by other members of the public for alternative reasons.
-This allowed visitors to these buildings for the purpose of seeking support for their mental health problems to feel less stigma than would otherwise be the case if they visited, for example, a clinic purely designed for mental health sufferers.
+The ideology behind this, was to allow people to seek help in buildings that would ordinarily be visited by other members of the public for alternative reasons.
+This allowed visitors to these buildings for the purpose of seeking support for their mental health problems to feel less stigma than would otherwise be the case if they visited, for example, a clinic purely designed for people living with mental health issues .